 10. Forgive others

-John Locke would have agreed that all ten injunctions point to behavior validating the major Christian values - and for numbers two through ten so would your local socialist political candidate.
+John Locke would have agreed that all ten injunctions point to behavior validating the major Christian values - and, if you omited the references to Christianity, your local socialist candidate would agree with numbers two through ten too.
 Basically, the application of these values to ordinary people was considered radical in Roman culture around the time Jesus was born, but their restatements are considered pretty much unexceptional goody-two-shoes platitudes in western culture today - found as often in the teachings of Judaism as in those of Christ, and loudly espoused by liberal/progressives everywhere.

 It's the first one, "Worship only God", that triggers conflict because no good progressive admits of a God - however, these are value statements disguised as directives, and this one illustrates the maxim that only atheists take the bible literally, because it doesn't mean what progressives think it does.

 In the old testament (translated from Hebrew or Aramaic) to love or worship God, means to obey God.
 In the new (translated from Latin), it means to behave as someone whose actions bear witness to Christian values.
 In an old testament religion, if God needs your oldest son to be a suicide bomber, you send him along, pronto - but in Christianity you worship God best by valuing yourself and your son enough to refuse.